crolando/plano/README.md

 # imgui-node-editor-turnkey
-refactor &amp; augmentation of thedmd's imgui-node-editor blueprint example to be more plug-and-play.
+refactor &amp; augmentation of thedmd's imgui-node-editor blueprint example to be a more plug-and-play library.

 Loads of code taken from: https://github.com/thedmd/imgui-node-editor